 Things to consider

 The most important choice you’ll probably have to make, other than size, is whether or not you want a freezer.
-While it might seem nice to have a built-in freezer, keep in mind that any space you devote to a freezer is less space you have for refrigeration.
+While it might seem nice to have a built-in freezer in your mini-fridge, keep in mind that any space you devote to a freezer is less space you have for refrigeration.
 Plus, mini-fridge freezers tend to be less effective at maintaining below-zero temperatures than units with separate refrigeration and freezing areas.

 - The best refrigerators for 2020

 - These are the best cheap refrigerator deals for September 2020

 - The best French door refrigerators of 2020